John Laurence Rentoul: Legacy

 Rentoul was the author of From Far Lands; Poems of North and South (1914) and At Vancouver's Well and Other Poems of South and North (1917).
 His poetry has been praised, a good example of it is "Australia" which was included in The Oxford Book of Australasian Verse.
 In prose Rentoul published in 1896, The Early Church and the Roman Claims, which ran into six editions.
 He also wrote The Church at Home; Prayers for Australian Households, and several pamphlets.

 Rentoul was somewhat frail-looking but was in reality strong and active, showing much endurance during his yearly trout-fishing holidays in New Zealand.
 He was interested in the Australian Aborigines and all oppressed people, and incurred some odium by taking up the cause of the Boers at the time of the Second Boer War.

 Rentoul was a fine scholar, learning all his life, and his erudition, keen wit, versatility, strength of conviction, and scorn of compromise, made him a remarkable preacher and lecturer.
 As a debater he had great readiness in retort, and in developing his argument his words flowed with an almost volcanic passion.

-In private life he was courteous, kindly and generous.
+In private life Rentoulce was courteous, kindly and generous.
 His elder daughter, Annie Rattray Rentoul, wrote verse with some ability.
 A list of volumes of her songs which were set to music will be found in Percival Serle's A Bibliography of Australasian Poetry and Verse.
 The younger daughter, Ida Sherbourne, afterwards Mrs Ida Rentoul Outhwaite, became well known as an illustrator of fairy tales.